25 Addition Word Problems for Year 2 to Year 6 With Tips On Supporting Pupils’ Progress

 Addition word problems appear throughout KS1 and KS2.
 Children are introduced to simple addition and subtraction word problems in the early years.
 This knowledge is then built upon throughout primary school, right up to Year 6, when pupils work with complex multi-step word problems involving large whole numbers and decimal numbers.

-In the early stages, in Key Stage one and lower Key Stage two, addition word problems are taught through the use of concrete resources and visual images.
-As pupils become more confident with the formal written methods, children progress to use these to help solve more complex problems.
+In the early stages, in Key Stage one and lower Key Stage two, addition word problems are taught through the use of concrete resources and visual images, using and developing subitising skills.
+As pupils become more confident with the formal written methods, children progress to use these to help solve more complex addition and subtraction word problems.

 All Kinds of Word Problems Addition and Subtraction

 Download this free, printable pack of addition word problems worksheets to help your class to develop their addition and problem solving skills.

 - Addition word problems in the National Curriculum